exosite/open-weather-product/README.md

-# OpenWeather Murano Product
+# OpenWeather Murano Connector

-This project is simplistic Murano Product template integrating to the OpenWeather API based on the https://github.com/exosite/getting-started-solution-template/tree/cloud2cloud-product template.
+This project is Murano Connector template integrating the [OpenWeather API](https://openweathermap.org/) based on the https://github.com/exosite/getting-started-solution-template/tree/cloud2cloud-product template.

 Application adding this product can configure the list of cities to report their weather values.